top of page

 A series of icons intended to suggest workplace emergencies

 Too often, I’ve seen people in big new jobs figure out that they needed coaching only after they stumbled.
 They failed to gain their team’s trust, got off to an awkward start with their new boss, unwittingly alienated people they needed on their side or came in swinging without taking time to understand why things are the way they are at their new organization.
-Another big one: they over-relied on the competencies that fueled their prior successes instead of mastering the skills they needed for their new one.
+Another big one: they over-relied on the skills that fueled their prior successes instead of mastering the competencies they needed in their new role.

 At that point, coaching becomes emergency treatment instead of preventative care.
 Don’t get me wrong: as a coach and advisor, I like working with professionals at all stages, and sometimes the messier situations are more interesting and challenging engagements.
-But leaders themselves would much rather spend their time notching wins than recalibrating after a rough start.
+But what new leader wouldn't rather spend their time moving ambitious ideas forward than digging out after a rough start?

-I’ve captured some of these key steps and a few more into a playbook and planning process I’m rolling out with clients in my individual practice.
-My hope: to help leaders understand that success in a new role isn’t just about doing great work (but yes, do great work) — it’s about developing a deep understanding of the dynamics you’re walking into and moving accordingly.
+I’ve captured some of the key steps to starting strong into a New Job Playbook and planning process I’m rolling out with clients in my individual practice.
+My hope: to help leaders understand that success in a new role isn’t only about doing great work (but yes, do great work) — it’s about developing a deep understanding of the dynamics you’re walking into and moving accordingly.

-If you'd like to hear more about how I work with leaders in new roles, book a 30-minute intro call here.
+If you'd like to discuss your own role, please book a 30-minute intro call here.

 bottom of page